Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Methods

 where ${\bm q}^{(s_{\rm max})}$ is an output of CNN at the last layer $s_{\rm max}$.

-We also utilize other layers to process data inside a CNN.
+We also incorporate other layers to process data inside \fg{the} CNN.
 One of them is a pooling layer which downscales the data.
-This feature is useful because we often want to reduce the dimension of data for the regression or classification problems --- for example, to estimate a scalar value from high-dimensional data \cite{FFT2020}, and to extract key features using an autoencoder \cite{HS2006,MFF2019,FNF2020}.
-There are mainly two methods for the downsampling in the pooling layer, i.e., max and average pooling, as illustrated in figure \ref{fig:CNN_operation}$(c)$.
-Both methods are common in extracting a representative value from an arbitrary area; the difference only lies at whether to extract, max or average values.
+This feature is useful \fg{in reducing data dimension} for regression or classification problems --- for example, to estimate a scalar value from high-dimensional data~\cite{FFT2020}, and to extract key features using an autoencoder~\cite{HS2006,MFF2019,FNF2020}.
+There are mainly two methods for downsampling in the pooling layer, i.e., max and average pooling, as illustrated in figure~\ref{fig:CNN_operation}$(c)$.
+Both methods are common in extracting a representative value from an arbitrary area; the difference only lies in whether to extract, max, or average values.
 This difference can mathematically be written as,

 where $P=1$ or $\infty$ provides average or max pooling, for the arbitrary region ($\gamma\times\gamma$) of the input data $q^{\rm HR}$.